 The school cannot assume responsibility for the children outside of the school grounds.
-A safety patrol is maintained for the protection of the children crossing some streets close to school.
+A crossing guard is provided for the protection of the children crossing some streets close to school.
 Parents shall be responsible for a child's conduct on the way to/from school, regardless of the means of transportation.
 Parents are responsible for damage to public or private property and for any other misconduct that may or may not result in injury or annoyance to others.